beejjorgensen/bgc/src/bgc_part_0600_strings.md

 The above program prints:

 ```
-The string is 13 characters long.
+The string is 13 bytes long.
 ```

 Great!
 So it _is_ possible to get the string length!